 Negligence is the most common type of legal theory of liability in an accident claim, and it generally encompasses acts that are careless or reckless.

-Your Florida personal injury attorney can tell you how Florida negligence laws work in more detail, but an overview may be useful.
+Your Florida negligence lawyer can tell you how Florida negligence laws work in more detail, but the overview below may be useful.